Vivendi ready to drop request to replace Telecom Italia board members

-ROZZANO, Italy (Reuters) - Telecom Italia’s top shareholder Vivendi is ready to abandon its request to replace five board members at the Italian phone group if other shareholders agree, a representative for the French media group said on Friday.
+ROZZANO, Italy (Reuters) - Telecom Italia’s top shareholder Vivendi held out an olive branch on Friday to resolve a bitter dispute with U.S. fund Elliott that has hobbled Italy’s biggest phone group over the past year.

-Vivendi and U.S. activist fund Elliott have been trading blows for over a year over how to revive Telecom Italia (TIM), a slumbering telecoms heavyweight saddled with more than 25 billion euros ($28 billion) of debt.
+Vivendi and activist Elliott have been trading blows over how to revive Telecom Italia (TIM), a telecoms heavyweight saddled with more than 25 billion euros ($28 billion) of debt.

-Vivendi was seeking to replace TIM Chairman Fulvio Conti and four other Elliott-appointed directors at a shareholder meeting on Friday, citing “substantial lack of independence” and accusing them of conspiring to fire former CEO Amos Genish.
+Vivendi had been seeking to replace TIM Chairman Fulvio Conti and four other Elliott-appointed directors at a shareholder meeting on Friday, citing “substantial lack of independence” and accusing them of conspiring to fire former CEO Amos Genish.

-But in a move signaling a willingness to work on a possible truce the top investor offered to withdraw its motion.
+However, in a move signaling a willingness to work on a possible truce, the top investor offered to withdraw its motion on board member replacements.

-“We have decided to not pursue today with our proposal to revoke and replace five board members provided that this has the support of this shareholder meeting,” Caroline Le Masne De Chermont, Vivendi’s head of legal affairs, told the TIM shareholder meeting.
+“We have decided not to pursue today our proposal to revoke and replace five board members provided that this has the support of this shareholder meeting,” Caroline Le Masne De Chermont, Vivendi’s head of legal affairs, told the TIM shareholder meeting.

+Vivendi was in any case widely expected to lose the board reshuffle vote, but as it owns nearly a quarter of TIM getting its cooperation is seen as vital to get things done, sources have said.

 TIM shares rose more than 3 percent.